 And there are plenty of people who fall somewhere in between the two techniques, too.

 Well, both styles of deadlifting have their pros.
-When deciding which style is right for them, weightlifters should consider their fitness goals – whether strength training or muscle building.2
+When deciding which style is right for them, weightlifters should consider their fitness goals – whether strength training or muscle building.3

 The benefits of one style do not negate those of the other.
 The truth is, both styles are very practical if done correctly.
-This is especially true for novices following programs such as Starting Strength.
+This holds especially true for newcomers who are on programs like Starting Strength.

 Internet trolls and professional lifters who regard to-go deadlifts as bounced reps or cheating miss a whole pack of benefits.
 The truth of the matter is that touch-and-go deadlifts involve controlling the weight on the eccentric phase and maintaining a firm grip on the bar.